stianjsu/messeption/readme.md

 ## Genereal information:
 - This git repository consists of an application developed in the NTNU course IT1901

-- The project is built with maven and we use a module approach to organising files
+- The project is built with Maven and configured for Gitpod

-- The project is configured for Gitpod
+- The project use a 'modular' approach for organising files

 ## Repository structure:
 - In the 'Messeption' folder you can find the project